Skip to Content

 By

-Brining is easier when you do the math once.
-Use this Brining Calculator to set a target salt percentage, enter meat (and water, if wet), and get exact salt by weight—plus a realistic minimum brining time based on thickness and shape.
-Prefer grams for accuracy; volume equivalents (Diamond Crystal, Morton, or a custom density) are available for quick estimates, and can be shown as a range.
+Brining is easier when you get the math right.
+Use this brine calculator to set a target salt percentage, enter the meat weight and water amount when needed, and get exact salt by weight, plus a realistic minimum brining time based on thickness and shape.
+Prefer grams for accuracy; volume equivalents for Diamond Crystal, Morton, or a custom density are available for quick estimates.

 Note: The brining calculator was upgraded to the latest version on 1/26/2026.
 Compliments or complaints?
 Message me.